 32. GivingTuesday remains a popular global event, both offline and online.

-33. Facebook is the top social medium for inspiring charity giving.
+33. Facebook is the top social platform for inspiring charity giving.

 American Charitable Giving by Demographics

-38. Millennials have donated the most since the COVID-19 outbreak.
+38. Millennials have donated the most within the first six months after the COVID-19 outbreak.

-Nearly 3 out of 4 Millennials have sent some kind of financial aid to family or friends or donated to a nonprofit since the COVID pandemic began.
+Nearly three out of four millennials have sent some kind of financial aid to family or friends or donated to a nonprofit within the first six months of the COVID pandemic.
 This is followed by Gen Zers and Gen Xers, with 66% and 63% of each claiming to have done the same.
-54% of Baby Boomers further say they’ve sent financial aid at least once since the start of the COVID pandemic.
+Nearly 54% of baby boomers further say they’ve sent financial aid at least once since the start of the COVID pandemic.

 41. Christian donors contribute more to monthly giving programs than Buddhist and Hindu donors.

-Charitable giving by denomination numbers show that about 45% of Christians are enrolled in a monthly giving program.
-Only 39% of Buddhists and 36% of Hindus, in contrast, are enrolled in such programs.
+Charitable giving by denomination numbers shows that about 45% of Christians are enrolled in a monthly giving program.
+In contrast, only 39% of Buddhists and 36% of Hindus are enrolled in such programs.
 Fundraising events attract about 62% of Christian donors, while they’re not as attractive among Buddhists (29%) and Hindus (36%).
-As for the favorite donating method, Buddhists prefer bank transfer, Christians direct mail, and Hindus cash, per the charity giving statistics.
+As for the favorite donating method, Buddhists prefer bank transfers, Christians direct mail, and Hindus cash, charity giving statistics report.